octokit/plugin-rest-endpoint-methods.js/docs/packages/getAllPackageVersionsForAPackageOwnedByAnOrg.md

 # Get all package versions for a package owned by an organization

+**Deprecated:** This method has been renamed to packages.getAllPackageVersionsForPackageOwnedByOrg

 Returns all package versions for a package owned by an organization.

 To use this endpoint, you must authenticate using an access token with the `packages:read` scope.